-- Operations Recurrent expenditure, which is continuously required to provide a service, e.g. power, fuel, staff, plant equipment - Maintenance All actions necessary for retaining an asset as near as practical to an appropriate service condition, including regular ongoing day-to-day work necessary to keep assets operating - Renewal Expenditure on an existing asset or on replacing an existing asset, which returns the service capability of the asset up to that which it had originally - Upgrade Expenditure which enhances an existing asset to provide a higher level of service or expenditure that will increase the life of the asset beyond that which it had originally - New Expenditure which creates a new asset providing a service/output that did not exist beforehand, including planning, design, construction and acquisition - Disposal Expenditure on activities necessary to dispose of decommissioned assets.
+- Operations Recurrent expenditure, which is continuously required to provide a service, e.g. power, fuel, staff, plant equipment - Maintenance All actions necessary for retaining an asset as near as practical to an appropriate service condition, including regular ongoing day-to-day work necessary to keep assets operating - Renewal Expenditure on an existing asset or on replacing an existing asset, which returns the service capability of the asset up to that which it had originally - Upgrade Expenditure which enhances an existing asset to provide a higher level of service or expenditure that will increase the life of the asset beyond that which it had originally - New Expenditure which creates a new asset providing a service/output that did not exist beforehand, including planning, design, construction and acquisition - Decommissioning Activities required to take an asset out of service. - Disposal Expenditure on activities necessary to dispose of decommissioned assets.